wm-develop/floating/README.md

 ## API

-PiP mode in desired mode is available only in Android so iOS and web support is not planned until the platforms adds native support for such feature.
+PiP mode is available on Android and HarmonyOS. iOS and web support is not planned until the platforms add native support for such feature.

 ### Create a Floating instance